-We look back on a busy year, and talk about next steps for SKAPE
+We look back on a busy year and talk about the next steps for SKAPE.

 SKAPE is celebrating its first anniversary today.
-We launched the Centre last June with a symposium on “Open Science, Open Society”, with guests Jill Rutter and Albert Weale.
+Last June, we launched the Centre with a symposium on “Open Science, Open Society”, with guests Jill Rutter and Albert Weale.
 Other highlights of the year have included keynote lectures from Sheila Jasanoff, Jenny Ozga and Brian Wynne.
-Last June we launched our new Palgrave Macmillan book series on Knowledge and Governance (edited by Richard Freeman and Kat Smith), using the occasion to organise a workshop bringing together some of the best new scholarship in this field.
-Thanks to a grant from Edinburgh University’s Institute for Advanced Studies in the Humanities (IASH), we have hosted three further workshops: one mapping the emerging field of knowledge and policy studies; a second on science and democratization; and a third, co-hosted with the Graduate Institute Geneva, on the production of strategic ignorance in global governance.
+Last June, we launched our new Palgrave Macmillan book series on Knowledge and Governance (edited by Richard Freeman and Kat Smith), using the occasion to organise a workshop bringing together some of the best new scholarship in this field.
+Thanks to a grant from Edinburgh University’s Institute for Advanced Studies in the Humanities (IASH), we have hosted three further workshops: one mapping the emerging field of knowledge and policy studies; a second on science and democratisation; and a third co-hosted with the Graduate Institute Geneva, on the production of strategic ignorance in global governance.

 So what’s on the programme for the coming year?
 We’re going to continue our research focus on two key themes:

-- Knowledge democratization.
-We will be developing our research on citizen science, through Eugénia Rodrigues’s new Citizen Science and Crowdsourcing network.
-And we will be producing a special issue on the ‘Science and Democracy in Practice’, which explores the logic of attempts to democratize science and expertise.
+- Knowledge democratisation.
+We will be developing our research on citizen science through Eugénia Rodrigues’s new Citizen Science and Crowdsourcing network.
+We will also produce a special issue on the ‘Science and Democracy in Practice’, exploring the logic of attempts to democratise science and expertise.